-The proposal is to introduce a 20mph zone extending the existing City Centre 20mph zone to the east as Glasgow City Council are currently in the process of implementing Mandatory 20mph Speed Limit Zones (20mph zones) throughout the City.
+Glasgow City Council are currently in the process of implementing Mandatory 20mph Speed Limit Zones throughout the City.

-The purpose of the 20mph zones is to ensure that vehicle users reduce their speeds to 20mph or less, and therefore improve road safety for pedestrians, cyclists and all other vehicle users.
+The purpose of the Mandatory 20mph Speed Limit Zone is to ensure that vehicle users reduce their speeds to 20mph or less, and therefore improve road safety for pedestrians, cyclists and all other vehicle users.
 By turn, it is anticipated that this will encourage more people to walk and cycle, which would have associated health benefits.